Start a PK to 14 Homeschool Academy

 We offer several partnership levels depending on the existing structure and vision of the church.
 We are committed to your success, and we are also sensitive to your church budget.
 If none of the levels below are suitable for your needs, we can work with a combination of plans.
 The main goal is getting your academy up and running, so choose a pricing and support package that works best for the needs and budget of your organization.
 If you simply need a phone call to decide if an academy is the right fit for you, we are happy to provide one phone or Zoom call free of charge.
 If, however, you would like more in-depth support, whether that’s a document drop or six months of extended support and mentorship as you launch your program, we are here for you.
 Each Level is a one-time fee, but additional hours of support beyond the Level 3 area are available on a monthly retainer as explained below:

-Level 1 Scaffolding Support (up to 10 hours of support, pre-launch only): This entry level support is recommended for churches where a lifelong homeschooler with proven executive leadership will be overseeing the church academy site.
+Level 1 Scaffolding Support (3 months of pre-launch support): This entry level support is recommended for churches where a lifelong homeschooler with proven executive leadership will be overseeing the church academy site.
 This data-sharing level includes includes electronic delivery of the necessary forms, processes, and procedures to launch a homeschool support academy on your own.
 These include sample schedules, teacher and family application forms, handbooks, and all of Dr. Lisa Dunne’s intellectual property relating to her homeschool academy development work and graduate studies over the last two decades.
 Level 1 includes one phone or Zoom call with the site director plus all forms, processes, and procedural overviews.
 Call for rates.

-Level 2 Engaged Support (one month of support, approximately 20-30 hours, pre-launch only): This level of extended support includes all Level 1 documentation and a full month (20-30 hours) of mentorship and support prior to the launch of the academy, including personalized meeting with demographic analysis, one meeting with church campus leadership, one parent interest meeting, one teacher training session/forms, processes, procedures, and ongoing support for the site coordinator and campus pastor during the first month of setup.
+Level 2 Engaged Support (six months of pre/post launch support): This level of extended support includes all Level 1 documentation and a full month (20-30 hours) of mentorship and support prior to the launch of the academy, including personalized meeting with demographic analysis, one meeting with church campus leadership, one parent interest meeting, one teacher training session/forms, processes, procedures, and ongoing support for the site coordinator and campus pastor during the first month of setup.
 Call for rates.

-Level 3: Full Mentorship Support (up to six months of support before and/or after the launch date, approximately 30-50 hours): This level is appropriate for any church beginning a homeschool academy that would like the ability to troubleshoot not only prior to the launch but after the launch as well.
+Level 3: Full Mentorship Support (one year of coaching and support as you launch your new program): This level is appropriate for any church beginning a homeschool academy that would like the ability to troubleshoot not only prior to the launch but after the launch as well.
 Support includes all Level 1 and 2 data plus six months of support: includes bi-monthly check-in calls for leadership team, troubleshooting support for program challenges, assistance with teacher evaluation procedures, assistance with survey creation for measuring program success, and 1-2 additional teaching sessions for parents or teachers on classroom methodology, generational learning theories, homeschooling basics curriculum selection, or related topics.
 Call for rates.

 If additional assistance is needed beyond the Level 3 support, churches can also purchase a $200/month retainer for continued support, mentorship, training, and programmatic troubleshooting.
 No contract timeline necessary; this retainer is agreed upon on a month-to-month basis as the church has need of support.